barundas97/Teasure-Box-open-and-close/README.md

 # Teasure-Box-open-and-close
-Teasure Vox Open And close by Toggle switch.
+Teasure Box Open And close by Toggle switch.
 Technology Used - HTML,CSS and Javascript.